VSablin/assignment_week4/codebook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc_XYZ, fBodyAccJerk_XYZ, fBodyGyro_XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag (note the 'f' to indicate frequency domain signals).

-These signals were used to estimate variables of the feature vector for each pattern:
-XYZ is used to denote 3-axial signals in the X, Y and Z directions.
+These signals were used to estimate variables of the feature vector for each pattern: XYZ is used to denote 3-axial signals in the X, Y and, Z directions.

 tBodyAcc_mean/std_XYZ<br/>
 tGravityAcc_mean/std_XYZ<br/>